softindex/datakernel/global-ot/README.md

     * Global-OT framework automatically merges commit graphs of any complexity, using a special algorithm of recursive merging.
 It splits complex commit graph to atomic OT operations.

-### Global-FS network design:
+### Global-OT network design:
 Global-OT has a fully decentralized multi-tier network design:
-1. Client applications layer - all Global-FS applications, such as mobile and desktop applications or even a server.
+1. Client applications layer - all Global-OT applications, such as mobile and desktop applications or even a server.
-2. P2P Global-FS servers layer which can be split in two logical layers:
+2. P2P Global-OT servers layer which can be split in two logical layers:
-    * Master FS-Servers (store original file systems)
+    * Master OT-Servers (store original file systems)
-    * Caching FS-Servers (store cache of file systems)
+    * Caching OT-Servers (store cache of file systems)
 3. P2P Discovery Service layer - has a DNS-like role, stores information about IPs and public keys of the uploaded file systems.